 2. Describe a model to assess health care services, identify quality, safety and cost issues in the delivery of health care, discuss the nature of variation in processes, describe elements of the Quality Cycle.

-3. Describe the importance of data to improve quality and safety, compare the value of approaches to assess quality and safety in various health care settings and determine the impact of quality activities.
+3. Describe how data are used to improve quality and safety, compare the value of approaches to assess quality and safety in various health care settings, determine the relevance and impact of quality activities conducted in health care organisations.

 4. Recognise the importance of defining, analysing and improving processes in health care, describe quality improvement tools and techniques commonly used in the health care setting and determine their appropriate applications.

 5. Describe the effect of organisational culture on quality improvement activities, describe the role of groups or quality teams in undertaking quality activities, describe the role of Clinical Governance in measuring and improving organisational safety and quality.

 Course content includes learning modules covering: